×

 INTERNATIONAL ASSOCIATIONS

-9. Commercial Real Estate Women (CREW)
+13. Commercial Real Estate Women (CREW)

 Founded in 1989, Commercial Real Estate Women aims to transform the real estate industry by empowering women worldwide.
 It brings together women to exchange information, network, and advance professionally.
-This 12000 member CREW conducts business summits, publishes research papers on gender and diversity in real estate.
+This 12000-member CREW conducts business summits, publishes research papers on gender and diversity in real estate.
 Immersed in over 75 markets, they also provide global leadership building opportunities and career assistance to women in need.
 To view their upcoming events, follow this link.

-10 Institute of Real Estate Management (IREM)
+14. Institute of Real Estate Management (IREM)

 Institute of Real Estate Management is an institute for asset and property managers providing the knowledge, training, and certifications needed to overcome the day-to-day challenges faced in real estate.
 For over 85 years, IREM has instilled leadership skills and integrity in its members through its training programs.
 Their property management certification is internationally recognized and will come in handy to anyone looking to advance in the field, transition careers, and look for higher opportunities.
 IREM’s directory will benefit those looking for a certified asset management professional.
-To learn more about earning the IREM certification, click here.

-11. International Council of Shopping Centers (ICSC)
+15. International Council of Shopping Centers (ICSC)

 ICSC is a trade association for the shopping center industry, promoting spaces of entertainment where people shop, play, dine and have fun.
 They provide their 70,000 members spanning 100 countries with valuable resources, industry insights, and advocates to build public policy.
 They also strategize marketing and public relations and create progressive content to benefit communities and economies.

-12. Building Owners and Managers Association (BOMA) International
+16. Building Owners and Managers Association (BOMA) International

 Founded in 1907, BOMA is a commercial real estate association representing building owners, service providers, managers, and other industry professionals dealing with commercial buildings such as corporate, office, industrial, medical, and mix-use.
 BOMA’s leadership consists of 5 elected officers, an elected executive committee, and a board of governors comprised of 119 members.
 They conduct regular workshops and seminars to keep members informed about industry updates and developments.
 BOMA 360 Performance Program aims to set standards for the best practices in the commercial real estate industry.
-To check if your building has what it takes to qualify for a BOMA 360 designation, click here to apply
+To check if your building has what it takes to qualify for a BOMA 360 designation, click here to apply.

-14. U.S. Green Building Council
+17. U.S. Green Building Council

 U.S. Green Building Council is committed to maintaining sustainability in the real estate industry.
 They strive to design, build and encourage eco-friendly and healthy establishments that put nature first.
 USGBC’s LEED certification ensures buildings are conserving energy and water, minimizing waste, improving air quality, and reducing the overall environmental burden.
 Established in 1993, USGBC has redefined ‘green buildings’ and chalked out a roadmap for builders worldwide to create holistic designs.
 To become a certified LEED professional, follow this link.

-14. Appraisal Institute
+18. Appraisal Institute

 Being a global real estate association of appraisers, Appraisal Institute aims to ensure professionalism, international standards, ethics, and practices in property economics.
 The institute comprises 17,000 members spread across 50 countries who have undergone rigorous scrutiny in education, experience, and qualifications.
 They provide valuation-related services to mortgage lenders, finance professionals, institutions, government agencies, and homeowners.
 To find an appraiser, click here.

-15. Pension Real Estate Association (PREA)
+19. Pension Real Estate Association (PREA)

 PREA is an international non-profit trade association founded in 1979 for the real estate investment industry.
-Its members are 700 corporate firms in pension funds, foundations, investment firms, insurance companies, developers, real estate companies, and REITs spread over United States, Europe, Canada, and Asia.
+Its members are 700 corporate firms in pension funds, foundations, investment firms, insurance companies, developers, real estate companies, and REITs spread over the United States, Europe, Canada, and Asia.
 They aim to educate members about real estate investment through interactive forums.
 PREA prioritizes diversity, inclusivity, professionalism, and high standards of industry practice.